leakespeake/docker/docker-compose/vault/README.md

 ```
 Authentication works by verifying our identity then generating a token to associate with that identity.
 Within Vault, tokens map to information.
 The most important information mapped to a token is a set of one or more attached policies.
 These policies control what the token holder is allowed to do within Vault.
 Policies may be created (uploaded) via the CLI or via the API.
 To create a new policy in Vault, we have 5 steps;

-[1] Create our policy file within out local docker-compose directory - we'll commit this with all the other files later to version control;
+[1] Create our policy file within our local docker-compose directory - we'll commit this with all the other files later to version control;
 ```
 cd policies/
 touch vault_admins.hcl